Trump v. Cook: "For cause" removal

-Lawsuit
+Lower courts

-On August 28, 2025, Cook sued Trump, the Board of Governors, and Jerome Powell, arguing that Trump lacked authority to dismiss her.
+On August 28, 2025, Cook sued Trump, the Board of Governors, and Jerome Powell in the United States District Court for the District of Columbia, arguing that Trump lacked authority to dismiss her.
 She requested that a judge issue a preliminary injunction to retain her position and "A declaration that President Trump's August 25, 2025 purported firing of Governor Cook is unlawful and void and that Governor Cook remains an active member of the Board of Governors of the Federal Reserve".
 Bloomberg News described the lawsuit as the beginning of "a historic fight" over the Federal Reserve's independence.
 Hours later, Judge Jia M. Cobb scheduled an initial hearing on the injunction for the following day.

 At the hearing on August 29, Cook's legal team accused the administration of waging "an obvious smear campaign" and making "vague, unsubstantiated allegations".
 The plaintiff requested a temporary restraining order.
 Judge Cobb did not make a ruling on the request at this hearing.

 On September 9, federal Judge Jia Cobb issued a preliminary injunction that blocks President Trump from removing Lisa Cook from her position at the Federal Reserve while the case proceeds in court.
 Cobb wrote that the "for cause" clause "does not contemplate removing an individual purely for conduct that occurred before they began in office".
 Cook's lawyer, Abbe Lowell, released a statement, saying in part that the ruling "recognizes and reaffirms the importance of safeguarding the independence of the Federal Reserve from illegal political interference" and that "Governor Cook will continue to carry out her sworn duties as a Senate-confirmed Board Governor" for the time being.
 In the same week, the Trump administration filed an emergency motion for appeal with the United States Court of Appeals for the District of Columbia Circuit.

 On September 15, the D.C.
 Circuit ruled that the President could not terminate Cook before the Federal Open Market Committee's September 2025 meeting in a 2 to 1 decision.
 On September 18, the Trump administration petitioned the Supreme Court with an emergency appeal to lift the lower court rulings.
 On September 25, an amicus brief in the case urging the Supreme Court to block Trump's firing of Cook was signed by: